Tipsy-12/Racial-Profiling-and-Bias-Detection-in-Minneapolis-Arrest-Prediction-in-Nashville/README.md

 ### Column Details
 Raw columns were dropped to avoid clutter and focus on processed columns.
 Object data types were investigated to determine if they were categorical or another form, and sparse data was filled where necessary.

-## Exploratory Data Analysis (EDA)

-### Summary Statistics
-Summary statistics provided an overview of the dataset, including counts, means, and standard deviations for numeric columns, and counts for categorical columns.

-### Data Visualizations
-Data visualizations helped in understanding the distributions and relationships between variables.
-For example, histograms, bar charts, and box plots were used to visualize the distribution of stop times, subject races, and arrest rates.

-## Chi-Square Test of Independence

-### Hypothesis Testing
-The Chi-square test was used to determine if there was a significant association between categorical variables.
-For example, it tested the independence between `subject_race` and `arrest_made`.

-### Results and Interpretation
-Results indicated whether there were significant dependencies between variables.
-P-values less than 0.05 were considered significant, indicating a relationship between the tested variables.

 ## Modeling

 ### Data Split